0xAX/linux-insides/interrupts/interrupts-10.md

 Conclusion
 --------------------------------------------------------------------------------

 It is the end of the tenth part of the [Interrupts and Interrupt Handling](http://0xax.gitbooks.io/linux-insides/content/interrupts/index.html) chapter and as you have read in the beginning of this part - it is the last part of this chapter.
 This chapter started from the explanation of the theory of interrupts and we have learned what is it interrupt and kinds of interrupts, then we saw exceptions and handling of this kind of interrupts, deferred interrupts and finally we looked on the hardware interrupts and thanlding of their in this part.
 Of course, this part and even this chapter does not cover full aspects of interrupts and interrupt handling in the Linux kernel.
-It is not real to do this.
+It is not realistic to do this.
 At least for me.
 It was the big part, I don't know how about you, but it was really big for me.
 This theme is much bigger than this chapter and I am not sure that somewhere there is a book that covers it.
 We have missed many part and aspects of interrupts and interrupt handling, but I think it will be good point to dive in the kernel code related to the interrupts and interrupts handling.

 If you will have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).